usnistgov/xslt-blender/README.md

 ## Contact info

-This project is maintained by Wendell Piez, NIST ITL/CSD (Information Technology Laboratory, Computer Security Division), Secure Systems and Applications Group.
+This project is founded and currently maintained by Wendell Piez, NIST ITL/CSD (Information Technology Laboratory, Computer Security Division), Secure Systems and Applications Group.
 Please contact w e n d e l l (dot) p i e z (at) n i s t (dot) g o v.

-Additionally please feel free to open or respond to Issues in this Github repository.
+Additionally please feel free to open or respond to [Issues in this Github repository](https://github.com/usnistgov/xslt-blender/issues) or to contact the developer in public forums.

 ## Cite this work